 The mobile era has come.
 The amount of smartphone internet usage has finally exceeded the amount of desktop internet usage.
-Businesses have been quick to
+Businesses have been quick to realize the need to establish a strong online presence to be available to the largest part of potential customers.
+They have built virtual extensions of their offline business places to sell their products and services via mobile applications and mobile websites.

 While some firms have a financial capacity to design both a mobile website and application, other enterprises face the need to choose only one of the two options to create.
 There are many aspects that determine their decision, the primary ones being the cost, usability, functionality and target audience.
 According to statistics, users give preference to mobile applications over mobile websites.
 That is the major reason why you need to build a mobile application to reach out to new customers and retain the existing ones.
-However, that is not the only reason why the advantages of mobile apps overweigh the benefits of
+However, that is not the only reason why the advantages of mobile apps overweigh the benefits of mobile website, and if you want to learn the others, keep on reading.
+Here is the list that will help you understand the advantages of mobile apps and make the right choice.

 Since the world wide web has entered our everyday lives, email marketing has been the most widespread method of customer communication.
 Businesses have sent out lots of promotional emails and often abused it, spamming the customers’ boxes with dozens of letters.
 The outcome has not been long in coming - emails have lost their efficiency and over the recent years have been seeing a decrease in click and open rates.
 Thankfully, mobile app design have come to recuse.
 Notifications are a perfect way to connect with your audience.
 There are two key types of mobile notifications - in-app and push notifications.
 They offer you alternative ways to reach out to mobile users without intruding and spamming.